ears99/Pico-Roguelike/README.md

 # Pico-Roguelike
-this is the source code for the LazyGameDev's porklike tutorial series on YouTube.
+This is the source code for the LazyGameDev's porklike tutorial series on YouTube.

 # Why Porklike?
 Because the main character looks like a pig! (well, sort of...)